Chilkoot Trail tramways: Alaska Railroad and Transportation Company (AR&T)

 The Alaska Railroad and Transportation Company (AR&T) was the second most-developed tramway system on the Chilkoot Trail, the second of three aerial tramways to be constructed, and also the second to last tramway to be constructed.

-The AR&T, under the jurisdiction of the Pacific Coast Steamship Company, showered interest in the Chilkoot Trail area around December 1897 by purchasing tidewater property for a wharf in Dyea and building freight depots at both Dyea and near Sheep Camp.
+The AR&T, under the jurisdiction of the Pacific Coast Steamship Company, showed interest in the Chilkoot Trail area around December 1897 by purchasing tidewater property for a wharf in Dyea and building freight depots at both Dyea and near Sheep Camp.
 The company's intentions, as its name reveals, was to build a railroad up to The Scales and construct an aerial tram from there over the pass.
 While it is not known how the concept of a railroad was dropped soon after the company's creation, the railroad portion of construction was no longer pursued.

 Construction began and sometime around May 1898, the gas-powered, 6000 ft long aerial tramway was completed.
 Unlike the three other tram companies, AR&T's operation consisted only of the tramway, with no horse-hauling services or other subcontracted services.
 The tramway, however, was far superior to the Dyea-Klondike Company's tram in terms of weight able to be carried, length, and strength but its spell as the dominant freight agent in the Taiya River valley was short-lived as well.
 Soon the Chilkoot Railroad and Transport Company finished construction on their longer, more durable, and more comprehensive system and by June of the same year all three tram companies merged and began charging uniform rates.

 It is believed that the tram operated until June 1899 when it was purchased by the White Pass and Yukon Route railroad which was aiming to clear competition for its services.
 By March 1900, workers had cleared everything of value from the tram line leaving only empty wooden structures.